sp0oks/Pokedex/README.md

 # Pokedex
-A simple Pokedex-style website to display information from the PokeAPI
+A simple Pokedex-style website to display information from the [PokeAPI](https://pokeapi.co/).